Polar perturbations of dilaton-Euler-Heisenberg black holes: Introduction

-On the other hand, quasinormal modes (QNMs) indicate essential characteristics of dissipative systems (particularly, black holes where anything that crosses the event horizon cannot escape).
-We note that the QNMs dominate the ringdown phase of gravitational waves from binary black hole mergers~\cite{Berti:2007}.
-Unlike normal modes, the eigenfunctions of QNMs do not form a complete set and are not normalizable~\cite{Nollert:1999}.
-The QNMs usually exhibit complex frequencies with real part representing vibration frequency and imaginary part indicating decay time scale.
-Studying on the QNMs is crucial for inferring the mass and angular momentum of black holes as well as for testing the no-hair theorem~\cite{Berti:2006,Berti:2007b,Isi:2019}.
-For horizonless compact objects (neutron stars), the QNMs may reveal echoes in the ringdown phase, providing evidence for their existence ~\cite{Cardoso:2017,Cardoso:2016,Cardoso:2019}.
-Also, the QNMs can constrain modified gravity theories~\cite{Wang:2004,Blazquez-Salcedo:2016,Franciolini:2019,Aragon:2021,Liu:2021,Karakasis:2022,Cano:2022,Gonzalez:2022upu,Zhao:2022gxl} and were used to clarify the instability of black holes under perturbations~\cite{Jaramillo:2021,Cheung:2022,Ishibashi:2003,Chowdhury:2022zqg}.
-For the study of various black hole spacetimes, including those under the influence of magnetic fields, regular black holes, high-dimensional noncommutative black holes, and noncommutative black holes coupled to Einstein's tensor, many researchers have explored the impacts of different black hole parameters on the QNM behavior and stability~\cite{Yan:2020hga,Wu:2015fwa,Wu:2018xza,Yan:2020nvk}.
+On the other hand, quasinormal modes (QNMs) indicate essential characteristics of dissipative systems.
+Particularly, black holes act as thermodynamic, open dissipative systems that consume matter and energy, increasing their event horizon area (entropy), while radiating energy through Hawking radiation or gravitational waves.
+Hence, black holes are characterized by (non-conservative) QNM oscillations and can exhibit dissipative effects like superradiance, where they lose angular momentum.
+Also, we note that the QNMs appear from the ringdown phase of gravitational waves when binary black hole merge~\cite{Berti:2007}.
+Unlike normal modes, it is worth noting that the eigenfunctions of QNMs do not form a complete set and are not normalizable~\cite{Nollert:1999}.
+Actually, the QNMs exhibit complex frequencies with real part representing vibration frequency and imaginary part indicating decay time scale.
+Studying on the QNMs is crucial for inferring the mass and spin of black holes as well as for testing the no-hair theorem~\cite{Berti:2006,Berti:2007b,Isi:2019}.
+For horizonless compact objects (neutron stars), the QNMs may reveal echoes in the ringdown phase, implying an evidence for their existence ~\cite{Cardoso:2017,Cardoso:2016,Cardoso:2019}.
+Furthermore, the QNMs constrained modified gravity theories~\cite{Wang:2004,Blazquez-Salcedo:2016,Franciolini:2019,Aragon:2021,Liu:2021,Karakasis:2022,Cano:2022,Gonzalez:2022upu,Zhao:2022gxl} and they were used to clarify the (in) stability of black holes under metric and field perturbations~\cite{Jaramillo:2021,Cheung:2022,Ishibashi:2003,Chowdhury:2022zqg}.
+For the study of various black hole spacetimes including those under the influence of magnetic fields, regular black holes, high-dimensional noncommutative black holes, and noncommutative black holes coupled to Einstein's tensor, many researchers have explored the impacts of different black hole parameters on the QNM behavior and stability~\cite{Yan:2020hga,Wu:2015fwa,Wu:2018xza,Yan:2020nvk}.